 I am a big believer in the “You are WHEN you eat” as much as the “You are WHAT you eat” principle.
 Remember, most of you are sitting on your bottom 8 – 10 hours/day.
 And most of you are not in the gym doing intense exercise 4 – 6 days/week.
 If you consume most of your calories early in the day your body can use it as fuel (giving you the best opportunity to maintain a healthy weight).
 On the other hand, of you eat most of your calories later in the day, your body will store those calories and you will likely become insulin resistant.

 What does insulin resistance look like?

 - Try to space out your protein intake so you are consuming at least 30 grams per meal and per snack.

-- Eat naturally protein-rich foods include: eggs, nuts, lean meats, yogurt, milk, cheese, tuna, salmon, anchovies, beans, nut butters, and quinoa.
+- Eat naturally protein-rich foods including eggs, nuts, lean meats, yogurt, milk, cheese, tuna, salmon, anchovies, beans, nut butter, and quinoa.

-- Good post-exercise recovery nutrition replaces muscle glycogen and protein stores and ensure performance readiness for future exercise needs.
+- Good post-exercise recovery nutrition replaces muscle glycogen and protein stores and ensures performance readiness for future exercise needs.

 - Protein should be part of each meal and snack throughout the day.
 Spacing out protein also helps with satiety.
 Protein helps your meal digest more slowly, so you feel fuller longer.
 This also helps you better control your blood sugar levels, so you have sustained energy.